 - 1 tbsp powdered sugar

-- 4 tbsps hazelnut cream
+- 1/4 cup hazelnut cream

-- to taste powdered sugar (for decorating)
+- as needed powdered sugar (for decoration)

-For the cocoa shortcrust pastry recipe click here
+For the cocoa shortcrust pastry recipeclick here

 Enjoy your treat!